namkha1032/logab/README.md

 ## 3. Automatic balance ⚖️
 Log messages will be displayed in a table format.
-Each column automatically adjusts its width to accommodate the longest value in that column, ensuring the entire table remains clearly visible and easy to read.
+Each column automatically adjusts its width to fit the longest value in that column, ensuring the entire table remains clearly visible and easy to read.
 ![Alt Text](https://raw.githubusercontent.com/namkha1032/logab/refs/heads/main/demo.gif)